fbpx

 Keep this hardworking joint in good condition.

 We depend heavily on our legs to do many of the things that we take for granted, like sitting down and getting up.
 In fact, every time you walk down the stairs, your knee takes about five times your weight.
-Just like any tool, the more you use your knees, the more worn out they get – and the higher your risk of degenerative bone diseases.
+Just like any tool, the more you use your knees, the more worn out they get – increasing the need for effective treatments for osteoarthritis to address degenerative bone diseases

 Look for signs